To be added to our mailing list, complete the fields below.

 How Can You Save up to 10% on your Malpractice Insurance Premiums?

 ASCO is conquering cancer through research, education, and promotion of the highest quality patient care.
-The primary mission of the QOPI Certification process is practice improvement.
-Benchmarking performance against performance thresholds can assist practitioners in achieving specific improvement goals.
+The primary mission of the QOPI Certification Program is practice improvement.
+Benchmarking performance against performance thresholds can assist practitioners in achieving their improvement goals.
 The process of preparing for and completing the Site Assessment stimulates internal discussion regarding opportunities for practice improvement, team collaboration, and implementation of improved systems.

 Why is Continuous Quality Improvement in Oncology Care Important?